janse180/dynamiccluster/deploy.md

     qdel_command: /opt/sge/bin/lx-amd64/qdel -f {0}

-## Cloud variables
+### Cloud variables

 The cloud section specifies cloud resources.
-Each resource can be an openstack resource or an AWS resource, which is set in _type_.
+Each resource can be an OpenStack resource or an AWS resource, which is set in _type_.
 They have some variables in common.

-Reservation speficies the limitation when a resource is added.
+Reservation specifies the limitation when a resource is added.
 The limitation can restrict the resource to a queue, an account string, or a property.

 For Torque: